ToryDeng/scCTS/README.md

 ```R
 res <- popuDE(sim.sce, use.raw = TRUE, subject.rep='subject', celltype.rep='celltype', numCores=2)
 ```
+Some explanations about the parameters:
 - **use.raw:** Specifies whether to use the raw counts.
 If set to `TRUE`, the raw counts will be normalized by `popuDE`.
 - **subject.rep:** The name of the column that stores subject labels of cells in the `colData` slot.
 - **celltype.rep:** The name of the column that stores cell type labels in the `colData` slot.
 - **numCores:** Number of cores for parallel computation.

-In the tested environment (see below), the code finishes running within a minute.
+In the [tested environment](##Tested environment), the code finishes running within a minute.
 The return value `res` is a list containing lists for each cell type.
 Each list contains posterior probabilities of genes and parameter estimations for a particular cell type.
 For example, you can extract the posterior probabilities of genes to show DE in `celltype1` using the following code:
 ```R
 res$celltype1$pp.d1
 ```
-For more details about how to run `popuDE` and class DE methods, please refer to `vignette("popuDE")`.
+For more details about how to run `popuDE` and classic DE methods, please refer to `vignette("popuDE")`.

 ## Reproducibility